mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 We register custom handlers inside of webviews to intercept clicks and other actions.
 When a user clicks a `https` link in a webview for example, we want to open that in the default browser and not inside the current webview or inside VS Code itself.

 #### Disabling scripts
-Script are disabled by default in webview content but can be re-enabled.
+Scripts are disabled by default in webview content but can be re-enabled.

 #### Themeable
 We specify a baseline css style and some css variables from the current VS Code theme.
 This lets extensions style their webviews in a way that is consistent with the rest of the current VS Code theme.